-What they did have was a clear point of difference– JointCharge was the only powdered hyaluronic acid joint supplement on the market.
+Fortunately, they did have a clear point of difference– JointCharge was the only powdered hyaluronic acid joint supplement on the market.

-To market JointCharge effectively, we needed to change the conversation.
-We needed to convince customers that buying HA in a dry form not only wasn’t inconvenient, but it was also the best way to buy it.
+Unfortunately, this meant we would need to convince people that buying HA in a dry form not only wasn’t inconvenient; it was also the best way to buy it.

-Over time my contract grew to the point where I became the company’s marketing director and handled everything from marketing strategy to planning and implementing the company’s trade show exhibits at events like the 2017 Boston Marathon.
+Over time my contract grew to the point where I became the company’s marketing director, handling everything from marketing strategy to planning and implementing the company’s trade show exhibits at events like the 2017 Boston Marathon.

 Sales growth multiplied from single to triple digit increases in less than three years, momentum accelerated by word of mouth from buyers began to notice and share their experiences.

 Now JointCharege is set to launch its first HA-based skincare product, DermaCharge, which will be the first anti-aging compound designed to be used by men and women.